bufbuild/protobuf-es/packages/protobuf-test/README.md

 The versions list is compiled of:

 - the earliest TypeScript version we support (4.1.2).
-- the earliest version we support with `skipLibChecks` set to `false`.
-- the current release candidate
-- the latest patch release of all minor versions in between
+- the latest patch release of all minor versions up to the current release.

 ### Adding a new version